wp-plugins/advanced-recent-posts/readme.txt

 == Changelog ==

+== 0.4 ==
+* Added different date and time formats - now date and time format is independent from WP date and time settings
+* The custom months localization was removed

 = 0.3 =
-* Add shortcode builder in WordPress Backend
+* Added shortcode builder in WordPress Backend
 * Two layouts (basic and overlay) merged into one: layout with adaptive or fixed fixed width and fluid images
 * Add one column and two columns support for all layouts

 = 0.2 =
-* Add one more widget  - widget with small thumbnails
+* Added one more widget  - widget with small thumbnails
-* Add frontend for shortcode, only 4 styles:
+* Added frontend for shortcode, only 4 styles:
   * Basic layout
   * Fluid images with dark/light overlay
   * Small thumbnails